swedenconnect/credentials-support/softhsm/README.md

 ---

-NOTE: Currently not working.
-We are awaiting a new an updated Luna Docker image.

 * [Dockerfile](Dockerfile) - Example Docker file illustrating on how to install the pkcs11-tool and how to copy software based keys to the "device".

 * [setup-tokens.sh](scripts/setup-tokens.sh) - Example script that initializes the device and copies credentials.